Are antidepressants during pregnancy safe? The answer is in your DNA

 Up to 20% of pregnant women experience mood changes.
 Approximately 2–3% of pregnant women take antidepressants during pregnancy, including treatment of pre-existing depression, and even more mothers need treatment after birth for post-partum depression.

-Most antidepressants during pregnancy are safe
+Most antidepressants are safe during pregnancy

 Altered drug metabolism of antidepressants during pregnancy

 The CYP2D6 liver enzyme is “induced” during pregnancy – i.e. for some women, this enzyme becomes more active during pregnancy.
 Fluoxetine (Prozac) and other antidepressants metabolized by CYP2D6 have demonstrated decreased drug concentration during pregnancy.
 Low fluoxetine concentrations increase the risk of relapse of depressive symptoms.
 In addition to fluoxetine, paroxetine (Paxil), fluvoxamine (Luvox), vortioxetine (Trintellix) and venlafaxine (Effexor) are all affected by the CYP2D6 enzyme, and hence can be less effective for pregnant women.
+A recent study demonstrated that women taking antidepressants metabolized by this enzyme have lower drug blood levels with pregnancy progression and can benefit from dose increases.
+These drugs also pass the placental barrier more easily compared to sertraline.

 Your DNA determines the effectiveness and toxicity of antidepressants during pregnancy

-The decrease in drug’s efficacy is also strongly linked to woman’s inherited drug metabolism.
-Specific genetic variations determine the baseline activity of liver enzymes.
-Some individuals may have inherently higher than average activity.
+Some individuals may have inherently higher-than-average activity.
 These are classified as “Ultrarapid Metabolizers.”
 For these women, many antidepressants are less effective due to faster drug clearance.
 During pregnancy, CYP2D6-dependent drugs will become even less effective than before.

 The CYP2D6 Enzyme